Liumouliu/deepIBL/README.md

 This code is developed based on MatConvNet.

-You first need to download the NetVLAD code, then run our training methods.
+You first need to download the NetVLAD code (https://github.com/Relja/netvlad), then run our training methods.

 If you use our codes or models in your research, please cite: